 UPS stores are located in urban areas; there are over 5,000 stores throughout the United States, Puerto Rico, and Canada alone.

 UPS also has drop boxes for domestic and international shipping, although there is a size limit to dropbox packages.
-Through its Access Point program, UPS has also partnered with commercial stores, including Staples and CVS, to offer small package drop-offs if you use prepaid labels.
+UPS has partnered with retail stores, including Staples and CVS, to offer small package drop-offs if you use prepaid labels through its Access Point program.

-The UPS tracking system is comprehensive and reliable; it has guaranteed delivery for same-day or next-day service.
-The company’s rates for heavy shipping and ground shipping are often affordable, and UPS also offers volume shipping discounts.
+The UPS tracking system is comprehensive and reliable; it has guaranteed same-day or next-day service delivery.
+As a result, the company’s heavy and ground shipping rates are often affordable, and UPS also offers volume shipping discounts.

 Furthermore, UPS insures packages.
 Anything under $100 is insured for free.
 UPS also offers fragile packaging services (FedEx and USPS do not).